WizBhoo/OCR_P07_BileMo/README.md

 OpenClassrooms - Training Course DA PHP/Symfony - Project P07 - API REST

-My WebSite is Online and you can visit it : [APi - Site CV](https://adrien-pierrard.fr)
+My WebSite is Online, and you can visit it : [APi - Site CV](https://adrien-pierrard.fr)

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/a8e8a8f41826413da76eed517d0a6261)](https://www.codacy.com/manual/WizBhoo/OCR_P07_BileMo?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=WizBhoo/OCR_P07_BileMo&amp;utm_campaign=Badge_Grade)

-## Version 1.0.0 - Juin 2020
+## Version 1.0.0 - June 2020

 *   This file explains how to install and run the project.
 *   IDE used : PhpStorm.
-*   I use a Docker Stack as personal local development environment but you can use your own environment.
+*   I use a Docker Stack as personal local development environment, but you can use your own environment.
-*   Both method to install the project are described bellow.
+*   Both method to install the project are the described bellow.
+*   As it is a Web service which expose an API, some parameters need to be setup before using the API.
+*   This information is available by following this link : [API BileMo - Getting Started](Resources/Api-BileMo/getting-started.md)

 -------------------------------------------------------------------------------------------------------------------------------------